All Episodes

 Ben Franklin, when the people find they can vote themselves money, that'll herald the end of the republic.

-But Alexis de Toqueville went further.
+But Alexis de Tocqueville went further.

 A democracy cannot exist as a permanent form of government.

-It can only exist until the voters discover that they can vote themselves largest from the public treasury, with the result that a democracy always collapses over loose fiscal policy, always followed by dictatorship.
+It can only exist until the voters discover that they can vote themselves largesse from the public treasury, with the result that a democracy always collapses over loose fiscal policy, always followed by dictatorship.

-average age of the world's greatest civilizations has been 200 years.
+The average age of the world's greatest civilizations has been 200 years.

-Well, we've already busted through the envelope on that.
+And we're, well, we've already busted through the envelope on that.

-We're over two hundred years.
+We're over 200 years.

 But those are the two guys.

-I'm gonna give you a sentence here.
+I'm going to give you a sentence here.

 Pursuing truth and defending liberty since 1844.